kylejones200/psis_4700_applied_ai/webslides/weekdetail_Retrieval-Augmented-Generation-RAG.md

 ## Key Components

-Vector Store: stores document embeddings.
+Vector Store: stores document embeddings
-Retriever: finds matches.
+Retriever: finds matches
-Generator: creates the response.
+Generator: creates the response
 Pipeline: connects them into one system

 > This slide explores an important concept in applied AI.
 Understanding this material will help you make better decisions when evaluating opportunities and challenges in your field.